 In Puglia, the amount of investment in R&D in 2015 was equal to 1.01% of regional GDP and 3.2% of the total national investment in R&D. The higher education sector accounts for about 50% of this investment, the business enterprise sector for 36.8% and the government sector for 11.9%.
 People with a tertiary education employed in science and technology represented, in 2013, 11.2% of active population, below the national and EU28 average of 14% and 20.1% respectively.

 The S3 in Puglia is the result of a participatory process launched in 2013 by the regional authority and supported by the Regional Agency for Technology and Innovation (ARTI).
 All relevant stakeholders and productive and technological districts are engaged and the S3 is organised around three priority areas (which are further sub-divided into sub-sectors or sub-priorities):

 • Digital, Creative and Inclusive Communities

-The event will explore the issue of international collaboration in relation to the implementation of S3 policies.
-The day will include...
+The event explored the issue of international collaboration in relation to the implementation of S3 policies.
+The day included expert-presentations,...

 Marinelli, E., Bertamino, F., Fernandez,A